ansible/ansible-container/docs/rst/installation.rst

     DOCKER_HOST=tcp://<host IP address>:2376

-As mentioned above in :ref:`docker_engine` the daemon must be accessible via TCP.

 **NOTE** ansible-container requires DOCKER_HOST to be defined in the user's environment.
+Without it the build container will not be able to access the Docker daemon.

 .. _secure_docker: